Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

 There were challenges for many communities due to power outages and flooding in addition to the storm's brutal slam.
-The surge was incomprehensible, and this hurricane was overwhelming, and for so many reasons, life-changing.
-Many homes washed away or had damaged beyond repair, or at least not that of a quick fix.
-Seaside Heights was one area hardest hit.
+The surge was incomprehensible, and this hurricane was overwhelming and life-changing for so many reasons.
+So many homes washed away or had damaged beyond repair, or at least not that of a quick fix.
+Seaside Heights was one area with the most brutal hits.
 Casino Pier, destroyed.

 After this storm, people were still evaluating and damages, and it, was only then they realized the outstanding team of Sid and Samson had not reported in for an account.
-The residents understand that the storm surge flooded the small cottage where Sid lived—ransacking their simple cottage home.
-The clearing of downed power lines and debris was a tedious endeavor and a cautious one due to safety issues.
+The residents understand that the storm surge flooded Sid's small cottage—ransacking their simple cottage home.
+Due to safety issues, clearing downed power lines and debris was a tedious endeavor and a cautious one.

 Sid made sure his beloved Samson had a warm blanket over him and food until there was none left and no means to get out and get to safety.
-The damage to the communities and Northeast was so severe that days before the news got out, no one had seen the dynamic duo in at least a week.
+But, unfortunately, the damage to the communities and Northeast was so severe that days before the news got out, no one had seen the dynamic duo in at least a week.

 The Town Grieves a Trio

-The firefighters were locals, many had grown up on those boards, and Casino Pier was their home.
+Many had grown up on those boards, and the firefighters were locals; Casino Pier was their home.
 They busted the door down and entered the small cottage, hurrying their way inside to the bedroom area to find their very own Pied Piper Sid and his loyal companion Samson.
 Bobby Doyle was the first to get to the room, followed by Jim Flanagan and Chief Tony.
 All three men stopped in their tracks as they set their eyes on the scene before them.
 There in the tiny room was Sid; he was not breathing and in this state for some time, but right there by his side was old Samson, frozen like a statue, with his body almost spooning his owner, in an attempt to warm him.
-The two rested in each other’s arms and looked so very peaceful, almost as if they were smiling in complete comfort.
+The two rested in each other's arms and looked very peaceful, almost as if they were smiling in complete comfort.

 The men sat in reflection of their favorite trio.
 They could almost envision Gram, Isabella, dancing with a full cone of cotton candy, Samson as he scurries playfully, and Sid, always the jovial pied piper as they stroll along their Casino Pier in Seaside Heights, New Jersey.

-This sad moment tore the firefighters' hearts as they fell to their knees in respect for the trio that so influenced their childhoods and even eventually their young families.
+This sad moment tore the firefighters' hearts as they fell to their knees in respect for the trio that influenced their childhoods and, eventually, their young families.
 They said a prayer, each of the men humble and thankful as they remembered what Sid had taught them.
-“To always look back where you came from and forward to where God desires you to be.”
+"To always look back where you came from and forward to where God desires you to be."

 The Vibrancy of Love Lives Forever

 Hoping we are all aware and that we have a willingness to help our neighbors where and when we can.
 Sid and Isabella from this story did just that they were mindful of others' needs for a lifetime.
-They worked hard, loved, and followed God’s plan for their lives to the best of their ability.
-Samson was a loving, loyal companion because he too was love.
+They worked hard, loved, and followed God's plan for their lives to the best of their ability.
+Samson was a loving, loyal companion because he, too, was love.
 In every tragedy, there is a rainbow.
-Often the clouds must clear, tears must shed, but God is in all things.
+So often, the clouds must clear, tears must shed, but God is in all things.

 He allows for the trials, and He also brings healing.
-For every life torn apart and brought to Him, there is healing at work.
+There is healing at work for every life torn apart and brought to Him.
 It may be a seed that plants would later become a new vineyard of beauty and elegance during that time of turmoil.
 The storm was Sandy, the name meaning defender of man.

 We have one defender; we need to trust Him and keep loving each other as He loves us through every valley and every peak.
 Remember, there are reasons for every season; look for the signs of love to guide you.

 I wrote this as a Christmas story as long ago; a baby came to a humble stable to live amongst the poorest showing all are welcome in His house.
-A Christmas wreath is a circle symbolizing His love is eternal; candy canes are in the shape of a shepherd’s crook, and the colors of white and red symbolize His most precious sacrifice and His purity.
-Christmas trees are evergreen that stands for perseverance in adversity.
-It is symbolic we take it down, and then it goes back up again as a symbol of His death and resurrection.
+A Christmas wreath is a circle symbolizing His love is eternal; candy canes are in the shape of a shepherd's crook, and the colors of white and red symbolize His most precious sacrifice and His purity.
+Christmas trees are evergreen, which stands for perseverance in adversity.
+It is symbolic we take it down, and it again symbolizes His death and resurrection.

-The presents are a reminder of the first gifts brought to the Child to honor His birth.
-These are just a few of the signs and symbols, and the meanings may be different for you and your families.
-One thing remains through all the debate; God is Love!
+The presents remind the first gifts brought to the Child to honor His birth.
+These are just a few of the signs and symbols, and the meanings may be different for you and your family.
+However, one thing remains through all the debate; God is Love!